libreswitch/ops/docs/qos_cli.md

 `(config-if)# $ no qos trust`

 #### Description
-The **qos trust** command in the Ethernet or LAG interface configuration context will configure a trust mode override just for that interface.
-It will override the trust mode applied in the global context.
-The modes determine which of any packet field values are used to assign the initial Local-priority and Color meta-data values to the packet from the CoS or DSCP Map tables.
+The `qos trust` command in the Ethernet or LAG interface configuration context configures a trust mode override just for that interface.
+It overrides the trust mode applied in the global context.
+The modes determine which of any packet field values are used to assign the initial Local-priority and Color metadata values to the packet from the CoS or DSCP Map tables.

-The **no qos trust** command will clear the trust mode override for a given interface and the interface will use the global schedule profile.
+The `no qos trust` command clears the trust mode override for a given interface and the interface will use the global schedule profile.
 This is the only way to remove a trust mode override from the interface.

 #### Authority
 All configuration users.